souza10v/souza10v/README.md

 # Hi There!
 I’m @souza10v

-🎓 Currently pursuing a PhD in Engineering
+🎓 Currently pursuing a PhD in Engineering.

 🎓 Master's in Computational Modelling.